Sihanoukville: Administration

 Sihanoukville is the capital city of Sihanoukville province and is governed by its deputy governor.
-Sihanoukville occupies the greater part of four of the five communes or Sangkat (Sangkat Muoy Commune, Sangkat Pi Commune, Sangkat Bei Commune, Sangkat Buon Commune) of Sihanoukville provinces' Mittakpheap District.
+It occupies the greater part of four of the five communes or Sangkat (Sangkat Muoy Commune, Sangkat Pi Commune, Sangkat Bei Commune, Sangkat Buon Commune) of Sihanoukville provinces' Mittakpheap District.
 The port has its own autonomous administration.
 The Sangkats are divided into 19 villages.

 Autonomous Port

 Sihanoukville Autonomous Port lies within Sangkat 1 with an area of around 124.76 ha.
-The port is 18 km from the Kaong Kang Airport and 4 km from Sihanoukville town centre.
+The port is 18 km from the Kaong Kang Airport and 4 km from Sihanoukville town center.
 Ships' passengers are allowed to visit Sihanoukville town.
-The terminal itself offers apart from toilets, no further services, such as shopping centers, banking facilities or tourist offices.
+The terminal itself offers toilets, restaurants, food booths, ATMs, and convenience stores.

 Kampong Seila

-Kampong Seila district, which belonged to Koh Kong Province was transferred to Sihanoukville Province in January 2009: "The administrative boundaries of Preah Sihanouk municipality and Koh Kong Province shall be adjusted by sub-dividing land from Kampong Seila District in whole and partial land of Sre Ambil District in Koh Kong Province to Preah Sihanouk municipality."
-Officials were assigned to create a national workshop—also in relation to other provinces—and perform all necessary administrative tasks.
+Kampong Seila district, which belonged to Koh Kong Province, was transferred to Sihanoukville Province in January 2009: "The administrative boundaries of Preah Sihanouk municipality and Koh Kong Province shall be adjusted by sub-dividing land from Kampong Seila District in whole and partial land of Sre Ambil District in Koh Kong Province to Preah Sihanouk municipality."
+Officials were assigned to create a national workshop—also in relation to other provinces—and perform administrative tasks.
 The National Institute of Statistics of Cambodia refers in its most recent and preliminary studies to a successful integration of the district, including maps, although official statistics and numbers are expected to come with the next full report.
 Preah Sihanouk Province's new official domain has incorporated Kompong Seila District.

 Religion

-Theravada Buddhism is the state religion in Cambodia, with the pagoda as the traditional spiritual center of the community.
+Theravada Buddhism is the state religion in Cambodia, with the pagoda.
 The most prominent pagodas in the city: